mattiadurso/keypoints_factory/README.md

 ### Image Matching Challenge (Phototourism)
 [Image Matching Challenge 2021](https://github.com/ubc-vision/image-matching-benchmark) (IMC) evaluates local feature matching in complex real-world settings.
 We use the Phototourism test set, which contains nine scenes of 100 tourist photos each, captured under diverse cameras, viewpoints, and lighting.
 Images within a scene are exhaustively compared, and evaluation follows the official protocol: pose accuracy is measured using the AUC of relative pose error at a 5° threshold, with failures assigned when error exceeds 10°.
+Currently only the stereo matching is supported, both at 2048 and 8000 keypoints budgets.

 Despite this benchmark is heavily parallelized, it takes ~1h per method.
 Nevertheless, it is (arguably) the most complete and exhaustive.